Resume

 Healthcare process and clinical workflow improvement

-Software Familiarity: Cerner, Meditech, Figma, Microsoft Office Suite, Team Gant
+Software Familiarity: Cerner, Meditech, Figma

 -